Camps

 Campers should be dropped off/picked up at the Education Building, following the pick up/drop off line as shown in the Camp Handbook.

-Campers must be within the age range listed for each selected camp by the first day of that camp week.
+Campers must be within the age range listed for each selected camp by that camp week.
+We cannot make exceptions for age.

 Campers in the same camp theme will spend most of the day together.
 The group will be split into smaller sections by age occasionally, as needed for certain activities.
 We do our best to group campers with others that they would get along with, but cannot guarantee that any campers will always be in the same group.